 Shoulder & Wrist Injuries and Chiropractic

 Many people seek out a chiropractor when dealing with back and neck pain, but chiropractors can actually assist in much more than that.
-Dr. Curtis Potts is well-rounded and able to identify things that may be leading to discomfort in your joints such as your wrists, elbows and shoulders.
+Chiropractors are well-rounded and able to identify things that may be leading to discomfort in your joints such as your wrists, elbows, and shoulders.

-If you’re experiencing discomfort or pain in your shoulders, wrists, or elbows, come in for a consultation with Dr.Potts, your top Reno chiropractor.
-He can determine what the cause factor is and help you find a natural solution.
+If you’re experiencing discomfort or pain in your shoulders, wrists, or elbows, come in for a consultation with a top Reno chiropractor.
+He/she can determine what the cause factor is and help you find a natural solution.

 What could be causing my wrist, shoulder, and/or elbow pain?